HomeBlogsHow to Tell if Your Ceiling Fan is AC or DC

 By following the simple methods outlined in this guide, you can easily determine the type of motor your ceiling fan has, ensuring optimal comfort and efficiency in your space.

 For more information on selecting the right ceiling fan for your needs, don't hesitate to contact us.
-Sofucor® offers a wide range of energy-efficient ceiling fans to complement any décor and budget.
+Sofucor® offers a wide range of energy-efficient DC Motor ceiling fans to complement any décor and budget.

 Share